kristianmandrup/gmaps-autocomplete-rails/README.md

 ## Examples

-See `spec/index.html` for an example page using this "plugin".
-Note that if you set `mapElem`to null or leave out that element on the page, the autocomplete will function without attempting to update the map :)
+See `spec/test-gmaps-auto-coffee.html` for an example page using this "plugin".
+Note that if you set `mapElem` to null or leave out that element on the page, the autocomplete will function without attempting to update the map :)

+This is very useful in scenarios where you want to geolocate the address without displaying on the map.

 ## Advanced Customization